ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Often, chemotherapy (see below) will be given at the same time as radiation therapy because it can enhance the effects of the radiation therapy, which is called radiosensitization.
 Combining chemotherapy and radiation therapy may occasionally help shrink the tumor enough so it can be removed by surgery.
 However, chemotherapy given at the same time as radiation therapy often has to be given at lower doses than when given alone.

-It is important to note that radiation therapy may be helpful for decreasing the likelihood of a pancreatic cancer returning or re-growing at the original location, but there remains much uncertainty as to how much, if at all, it lengthens a person’s life.
+Radiation therapy may be helpful for decreasing the likelihood of a pancreatic cancer returning or re-growing in the original location, but there remains much uncertainty as to how much, if at all, it lengthens a person’s life.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.